Louis D. Hastings: Life in Alaska

-When Hastings arrived at Christopher Richard's cabin at 8:30am, he was invited in for coffee but shot Richards in the neck and near his eye - causing Richards to stab Hastingsin his left leg while Hastings begged "Look, you're already dead, if you'll just quit fighting I'll make it easy for you".
-Richards survived and ran out of the cabin to wave down a neighbour to bring him to the airstrip where he hitched a ride on a departing plane to Glennallen, Alaska, where he reported the shooting.
+When Hastings arrived at Christopher Richards’s cabin at 8:30am, he was invited in for coffee.
+He then shot Richards in the neck and near his eye.
+Richards stabbed Hastings in his left leg as Hastings said, "Look, you're already dead.
+If you'll just quit fighting, I'll make it easy for you".
+Richards survived and ran out of the cabin to wave down a neighbour to bring him to the airstrip, where he hitched a ride on a departing plane to Glennallen, Alaska, and reported the shooting.
 An unknown resident also phoned in an emergency to State Police.

-At some point, Hastings killed Harley B. King whose snowmobile was marked with bullet holes on the trail leading to the airstrip.
+At some point, Hastings killed Harley B. King, whose snowmobile was marked with bullet holes on the trail leading to the airstrip.

-Hastings killed Les and Flo Hegland who owned the cabin near the airstrip, and Maxine Edwards' body was found in the same cabin.
+Hastings killed Les and Flo Hegland in their cabin near the airstrip.
+Their friend Maxine Edwards's body was found in the same cabin.
 Hastings hid in the cabin awaiting the mail plane and shot at anyone approaching the airstrip.
-At some point Hastings had also killed Tim Nash and Amy Lou Ashenden Nash,and their bodies were recovered at the airstrip where he intended to load the corpses.
+Hastings had also killed Tim Nash and Amy Lou Ashenden Nash, and their bodies were recovered at the airstrip, where he had intended to load the corpses.

 Hastings wounded Donna Byram in the arm when she ran out to warn the mail plane not to land.
-Hastings then took a snowmobile headed for the highway hoping to hijack the necessary gasoline truck even without the McCarthy murders completed.
-But a police helicopter intercepted him before he reached the highway; according to Hastings it swooped low and fired several shots at him causing him to surrender - police only stated that he was captured "without incident".
+Hastings then took a snowmobile headed for the highway, hoping to hijack the necessary gasoline truck even without the McCarthy murders completed.
+But a police helicopter intercepted him before he reached the highway; according to Hastings, it swooped low and fired several shots at him, causing him to surrender.
+Police only stated that he was captured "without incident".
 The Associated Press ran a photo of a police officer seated next to one of the corpses in the snow.
-Police seized his computers, which contained a list of approximately 200 public officials, police officers and others - leading to speculation it may have been a hit list.
+Police seized his computers, which contained a list of approximately 200 public officials, police officers, and others, leading to speculation it may have been a hit list.

 Conviction

 Authorities looked into whether a fire that destroyed a lodge near Hastings' cabin was related to the attack.

 There was a three-day hearing on Hastings' mental health with the defence unsuccessfully presenting Dr. Joseph Satten to support a finding of mental insanity, and the State relying on Dr. David J. Coons and Dr. Irvin Rothrock.

-In July 1984, Hastings was sentenced to 634 years in prison by judge Ralph Moody, as reqeusted by prosecutor Stephen Branchflower, after changing his plea to no contest to six counts of murder and two counts of attempted murder on the day his trial had been scheduled to start, although he later unsuccessfully tried to withdraw his pleas citing ineffective counsel.
+In July 1984, Hastings was sentenced to 634 years in prison by judge Ralph Moody, as requested by prosecutor Stephen Branchflower, after changing his plea to no contest to six counts of murder and two counts of attempted murder on the day his trial had been scheduled to start, although he later unsuccessfully tried to withdraw his pleas citing ineffective counsel.

 Hastings was the subject of the Discovery Channel's Alaska Ice Cold Killers episode "Frozen Terror".